Apple TV beckons as jackpot in Hon Hai's Sharp gamble

 While landing the Apple TV would be a coup for Hon Hai, it also stands to benefit in other ways from the deal with Sharp, through increased involvement with Apple on other products.

-Sharp, unlike South Korea's Samsung Electronics (005930.KS), is not a competitor as well as a supplier to Apple.
-That could give the Sharp/Hon Hai team an edge, especially as Apple and Samsung are fighting patent lawsuits that could threaten their supplier relationship.
+Sharp, unlike South Korea's Samsung Electronics, is not a competitor as well as a supplier to Apple.
+That could give the Sharp/Hon Hai team an edge, especially as Apple and Samsung are fighting patent lawsuits that could th r eaten their supplier relationship.

 Hon Hai may also get orders from Sharp for contract making of the Japanese firm's TVs as well as more orders from Sharp customers, giving it a further benefit.